OPCFoundation/UA-CloudDashboard/README.md

 It is published on DockerHub: https://hub.docker.com/r/barnstee/opcuawebdashboard

-Run it via: docker run -e <anEnvironmentVariableFromAbove> -p 80:80 ghcr.io/barnstee/opcuawebdashboard:main
+Run it via: docker run -e anEnvironmentVariableFromAbove="theSetting" -p 80:80 ghcr.io/barnstee/opcuawebdashboard:main

 Then point your web browser to <http://yourIPAddress>